Southern Miss Golden Eagles football: Retired numbers

-2/3 of those players are in the Pro Football Hall of Fame.
 The Eagles have retired three numbers to date.
+Brett Favre and Ray Guy are the only players inducted in the Pro Football Hall of Fame.

 Traditions

 Southern Miss to the Top

 The Southern Miss to the Top!
 Response Cheer is used among Southern Miss alumni, students and supporters.
 The initiator of the cheer says "Southern Miss!"
 The responder says "To the Top!"
 Hand signals accompany the cheer, which are two gestures upward with the index finger, done by both the initiator and responder.

 The District

 The District is located near the intersection of US Hwy 49 and Hardy Street.
 The historic district of campus is anchored by the five original buildings of the campus: Ogletree House (once the President's home, now housing the Southern Miss Alumni Association), The Honor House, College Hall, Forrest Hall, and Hattiesburg Hall.
 It is also the traditional tailgating site for students during football season.
 It is home to Lake Byron, which has served as a focal point for many university activities and several weddings.